 - expressive arts and design

-There are seventeen Early Learning Goals, which is the level of development children should be expected to have attained by the end of the EYFS this is set out below.
+There are seventeen Early Learning Goals, which describe the level of development children should be expected to have attained by the end of the EYFS .
+To find out more CLICK HERE